Marcsx/limitless-topcut-calculator/README.md

 2. The extension automatically:
    - Gets the total number of players
    - Calculates Swiss rounds based on player count
-   - Determines top cut size
+   - Determines top cut size and percentage
+   - Shows qualification chances for each record

 ## Settings
 ⚠️ **Note: Settings page is currently under development and not functional yet.**